andrewmilligan/fec-filing-iterator/README.rst

 results from the `Federal Election Commission's API
 <https://api.open.fec.gov/developers>`_ as a single, lazily evaluated stream.
-The FEC's API provides access to a wealth of data on where candidates and committees get their funds, what they spend it on, and more.
+The FEC's API provides access to a wealth of data on where candidates and committees get their funds, what they spend them on, and more.
 This library simply tries to make the API easier to work with in Python.

 Getting Started